John Lemprière: Lemprière in fiction

 The 1991 prize-winning novel Lemprière's Dictionary by Lawrence Norfolk has as its background Lemprière's writing of his dictionary, as well as the places the Lemprière family came from.
 The main character is John Lemprière, author of the Classical Dictionary, and also his father, Charles Lemprière.
 The rest of the story is fiction.

-It is possible that the poet Tony Harrison makes reference to Lemprière in his poem "A Kumquat for John Keats" in the line "Flora asphyxiated by foul air / unknown to Keats or Lemprière" – as he would have been a contemporary of John Keats.
+The poet Tony Harrison refers to Lemprière as the source of Keats's classical knowledge in his poem "A Kumquat for John Keats" in the line "Flora asphyxiated by foul air / unknown to Keats or Lemprière."

 The character Mr. Scogan expresses his admiration for Lemprière's work as a biographer and lexicographer in Aldous Huxley's novel Crome Yellow (ch.
 XIV).

 In George Orwell's Keep The Aspidistra Flying there is "You'll find it in Lempriere", a snark remark made by protagonist at Rosemary.

 In Gilbert and Sullivan's first joint operetta Thespis there are several references to Lempriere when the cast are arguing about their rightful positions in ancient Greek mythology.

 In Virginia Woolf's Between The Acts, there is a reference to Lempriere to help find the origin of "Touch wood."